dkittle/wordcount/README.md

 I've included the first 5 paragraphs of "Tarzan of the Apes" to test with.
 Tests validate the proper responses for empty strings, strings with punctuation, strings with numbers and strings with words.

+To run the tests use:
+    $ sbt test

 I've not provided any accessor to get the number of occurances for a specific word.
 I'd likely want to transform the List to a Map of word -> count for this functionalty.
 It's outside the scope of the intial requirements, though.